HCL-TECH-SOFTWARE/digital-experience/docs/platform/administration/DXClient/DXClientArtifactType/dxcoreserver.md

 ## Restart DX Core server

+!!! important
-**Important:** Running the restart-dx-core command in the Kubernetes-based deployments might not restart all pods as expected, but this limitation will be addressed in the future releases.
+    Running the restart-dx-core command in the Kubernetes-based deployments might not restart all pods as expected, but this limitation will be addressed in the future releases.
 For now, if you want to restart all pods, use the Kubernetes interfaces such as `kubectl`.

 The restart-dx-core command is used to restart the DX Core server.